jooaodex/jooaodex/README.md

-👋 Olá, eu sou o João Sousa
+👋 Hi, I'm João Sousa

-Sou Software Engineer, atuando com suporte técnico e sistemas, e em constante evolução para desenvolvimento backend.
+I'm a Software Engineer currently working in IT support and systems, with a strong interest in backend development and continuous learning.

+I have hands-on experience with system analysis, logic, and internal tools, and I'm actively improving my skills in backend technologies and best practices.

-🚀 Tecnologias
+🚀 Technologies & Skills
-- PHP (estudos e projetos práticos)
+- PHP (studies and practical projects)
 - JavaScript
 - C#
 - Git & GitHub
 - Jira
-- Lógica de Programação

-📂 Projetos em destaque
+- Programming Logic
+- System Support & Troubleshooting

+📂 Featured Projects
-- 🔹 **SistemaContaBancaria** – Lógica de operações bancárias em C#
+- 🔹 SistemaContaBancaria – Banking system logic using C# and OOP concepts
-- 🔹 **JogoDaVelha** – Estruturação de lógica e regras de jogo
+- 🔹 JogoDaVelha – Game logic and rule implementation
-- 🔹 **Api-Amazon** – Consumo e simulação de API
+- 🔹 Api-Amazon – API consumption and simulation project
-- 🔹 **PHP-estudos** – Repositório focado em aprendizado contínuo de PHP
+- 🔹 PHP-estudos – Repository focused on continuous PHP learning and practice

-🎯 Objetivo
+🎯 Goals
-Aprofundar meus conhecimentos em backend, boas práticas, APIs e arquitetura de sistemas.

-📍 Curitiba - PR
+- Deepen my knowledge in backend development
+- Improve skills in APIs, clean code, and system architecture
+- Grow professionally as a backend-focused software engineer

+📍 Curitiba, Brazil